-Buying Prints On-line
+Buying Prints Online

-To order a print on-line simply go to the Galleries page, click on the picture you'd like and choose from the available sizes.
+To order a print online simply go to the Galleries page, click on the picture you'd like and choose from the available sizes.

 You can enter your credit/debit card details in the usual way.

-Can I order a framed picture on-line?
+Can I order a framed picture online?

-The large prints can now be ordered framed on the website.
+Yes.
+Most of the large prints can now be ordered framed on the website.

 How Long Will My Pictures Last?

 A problem with inkjet print has been, that whilst potentially beautiful, they've been liable to quickly fade and change colour.
 My prints won't.
-I use Epson's Ultrachrome pigmented inks on an O.B.A. free 100% cotton rag fine art paper (O.B.A.s make prints whiter and brighter at first, but quickly yellow, and are wrongly used in most so called "art papers".).
-When dry, I then coat my prints with a U.V. light resistant spray, which also helps prevent damage from ozone, humidity and pollution.
+I use Epson's Ultrachrome pigmented inks on an O.B.A. free 100% cotton rag fine art paper (O.B.A.s make prints whiter and brighter at first, but quickly yellow and are wrongly used in most so called "art papers") When dry, I then coat my prints with a U.V. light resistant spray, which also helps prevent damage from ozone, humidity and pollution.
 Finally, the photographs are presented in acid free conservation mount-board.

 I believe this to be the best combination of inks and paper available today.
 Independent research (carried out by a company called the Wilhelm Imaging Research Institute) suggests that my prints will look the same in 130 years time.
 However there are reasons to be sceptical of such longevity claims, and it's best not to leave any artwork exposed to direct sunlight for long periods.